TakundaMuzunze/FootballQuizApp/README.md

 # KickTrivia

-⚽Fun and interactive football quiz game for any football fans to enjoy and try out
+⚽ Fun and interactive football quiz game for any football fans to enjoy and try out

 ![KickTrivia Preview](/images/preview.png)